 Immersion.
 It’s the cornerstone of every great horror game.
 If the player isn’t immersed in the terrors that surround them, they won’t feel the intended fear and the whole thing can fall flat.
 To truly engage players, developers used to have to rely solely on atmosphere, sound design, lighting, and effective in-game mechanics.
-Thanks to virtual reality, there’s another layer that quite literally draws them into the experience.
+Thanks to VR horror games, there’s another layer that quite literally draws them into the experience.

 Virtual reality is the cheese to the horror macaroni.
 They go together so perfectly that you have to wonder why every new horror title doesn’t come with VR compatibility.
 To showcase just how well VR and horror pair, we’ve compiled this breakdown of the best VR horror games.

 If it’s a fright you’re looking for, slip into a pair of virtual reality glasses and get lost in worlds filled with terrors sure to haunt your dreams.
 This list includes VR horror games for PSVR, Oculus, Quest and Vive.

 We all love a good haunted house.
 The creaking floorboards, the over-abundance of cobwebs and creepy crawlies, the well-timed lightning strikes and rumbles of thunder – they all blend together to transport us to a world of the deranged and the supernatural.
 Unfortunately, our access to these attractions is typically limited to a 30-day stretch in Autumn.
 Affected: The Manor aims to remove that limitation by sending players into a digital spookhouse using the power of virtual reality.

 Affected: The Manor isn’t a game, per se, and more like an interactive haunted attraction.
 There are no puzzles to solve or deranged killers to defeat, so progression is a breeze.
 However, you will have to overcome your own fears.
 Choose one of two routes to see what horrors await in this sprawling manor and try to make it to the end.